alimooo1/Music-Player/README.md

 I also used "Webpack" to bundle the codes.
 I installed and configured it myself.

-In the end, I used "Axios" for fetching data instead of "fetch" and "SASS" instead of "CSS".
+I used "Axios" for fetching data from a JSON file as a database.

+In the end, I replaced "CSS" with "SASS".

 The last versions are still available on other branches.